ipfabric/docs/docs/support/index.md

 [support.ipfabric.io](https://support.ipfabric.io).

-Detailed error reports can be submitted manually by generating [Techsupport](Techsupport) file and uploading it through support portal or dedicated upload page in case of large techsupport files.
+Detailed error reports can be submitted manually by generating [techsupport](techsupport) file and uploading it through support portal or dedicated upload page in case of large techsupport files.

 Send diagnostics
-to [callhome.ipfabric.io](http://callhome.ipfabric.io) we will be pleased to help you.
+to `callhome.ipfabric.io` we will be pleased to help you.

 ## IP Fabric Help Center